 Bachelor of Design (BDes)

 By choosing among studio courses, you can specialize in one of the three tracks: Communications, Products, or Environments.
-If you would like to expand your range, you can choose two of the three.
+If you'd like to expand your range, you can choose two of the three.

 Color and Communication